 Note: Babies under 1 year of age should only drink breast milk or iron-fortified formula.

 If your child is longing for something sweet to drink, 100% fruit juices are a healthier alternative than sodas, fruit drinks, or sweet, fruity caffeinated teas.
 However, pediatricians warn against allowing your child to overindulge in fruit juices, as their high natural sugar content contribute to conditions like obesity and tooth decay.

-According to the American Academy of Pediatrics (AAP), children 1-6 years old should limit their fruit juice intake to 4 ounces (118 milliliters) per day.
+According to the American Academy of Pediatrics (AAP), children 1-3 years old should limit their fruit juice intake to 4 ounces (118 milliliters) per day.
 Children 4-6 should limit their fruit juice intake to 4-6 ounces (118-177 milliliters) per day.
-For children aged 7-18, juice intake should be 8-12 ounces (236-354 milliliters) per day.
-Juice should also not be introduced to an infant's diet before 6 months of age.
+For children aged 7-18, juice intake should be 8 ounces (236 milliliters) per day.
+Juice should also not be introduced to an infant's diet before 12 months of age.
 The AAP also suggests you encourage your child to choose whole fruit over fruit juices to meet their recommended daily fruit intake.